5 Scripture Passages That Changed People’s Lives

 What’s a passage of Scripture that really impacted you?

-Around the world, people are experiencing the kind of transformation that only happens when they encounter Jesus through Scripture in a language that touches their hearts.
+People worldwide are experiencing transformation by encountering Jesus through Scripture in a language that touches their hearts.
 Today God is on the move to make Himself known to every person, in every language through His Word.
 And when He does, their lives change in incredible ways!

 Although the majority of the Nyika in Tanzania identify as Christian, they don’t have God’s Word in a language they clearly understand, so most church services are taught in Swahili and use Swahili Scripture.
 This affects the whole congregation’s grasp of the biblical message — but it especially impacts women and young children who almost exclusively speak Nyika.